AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 **Enable the endpoint**

-After you create a new endpoint, you must enable it.
+After you create an endpoint, you must enable it.
 When the endpoint is enabled, it can be used to invoke the service from within Workspace.
 After you enable the endpoint, you can view it within administration console.

 **See also**